stfnmangini/sm_personal/content/about/index.en.md

   <img width="600" height="200" src="/images/profile2.png">
 </p>

+> :exclamation: **QML Intern @ CQC**: from April 2022 until August I will in London for a reseacrch internship in the Quantum Machine Learning team at [Quantinuum/Cambridge Quantum](https://cambridgequantum.com/).

 # Hi, I'm Stefano :(fab fa-angellist):
 I am PhD student in Theoretical Physics at the University of Pavia (Italy) under the supervision of Prof. Chiara Macchiavello, in the **Qu**antum **I**nformation **T**heory   ([QUIT](https://www.qubit.it/)) group.